mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/hugo-high-level.md

 ###

 ## Other notes
-- Blogging vs SO

 - css basics
 - css variables
 - marketing your posts.
 Slack, Twitter, Stackoverflow.
 Promoting others...
 - fun learning curve
 - when to post?
 - Spell check
-- Netlify previews

 - Google search console
 - If you make a change in your css stuff, then add images.
 For someone who's not a web developer, it becomes pretty difficult to understand which parameter I've changed...
     - or even explain what you learned in terms of `css`.
 Like for example if you learned how `>` works in CSS...
 - Try using smaller header sizes if you have too many headers.
 This practice is ok.
 I've seen books often have smaller chapter sizes.
-- **Most important**.
-How can you make sure you don't have knowledge curse?
-Read your blog posts again after a month or two and see if it still makes sense.
-    - Or try the 2, 2, 2, 6 rule.
-2 hours.
-2 days.
-2 weeks.
-6 months.
-    - I just came back to two of my old posts.
-I actually totally forgot I had them written.
-It's a peculiar feeling.
-I found:
-        - typos and grammatical mistakes.
-        - I found things that I skipped without explaining them.
-        - I found ways to explain something better.
-    Basically the context of a fresh mind is more closer to an unbiased reader — while the context of an author's mind is like one on steroids full of pilled up knowledge.
-- Once you've published, then check all your links and images.
-- Write things while they're fresh in your memory.
-Publish as soon as you'r 80% complete.
-- Do I need to make a pull request?
-    - If it's a new post?
-No. Just add a good commit message
-    - Is it a blog structural change?
-A Theme change?
-A CSS change?
-Something totally different?
-Then yes.
-Add a PR

-- add a link to your website for EVERY image you've created.
-Helps your branding and gets you more clicks when the image is shared outside your post
-- Be wary about accidentally publishing a post.
 - If you don't include `---` at the top of your post, then none of frontmatter will get processed.
 And you'd have a messed up title + if it's a draft, it will get published.

 What's the difference of Hugo vs doing things on my own with HTML, CSS?
 See: https://g.co/bard/share/03eabb77a4f5